 Advocacy campaign: Building on Umthombo’s success in Durban, our primary advocacy campaign in 2013 is around the global phenomenon of the rounding-up of street children and removing them ahead of city conferences and sporting events around the world to “clean-up” the streets for visitors.
 We believe that this is a violation of the rights of street children and strongly advocate for replacing such actions with compassionate social development based interventions to empower children to be able to leave street life through engaging with the right child care professionals such as street workers, child and youth-care workers, social workers and psychologists.
 Watch for an upcoming page around this campaign. (photo courtesy of our US partner, Billy Raftery and his film, Children Rise which is about the street children of Durban and Umthombo’s work. www.childrenrise.org)

 Research describes the tool we use to develop up to date information on the issues facing street children.
 Working with our partners we want to highlight the ‘evidence gap’ and lack of knowledge basis’ surrounding street children’s experiences.
 Through developing child-centred partcipatory research, we seek to influence interventions and policies towards children and young people living on the street.

 We work in partnership with the Centre for African Studies based as the School of Oriental and African Studies (SOAS) and other research agencies.
 We are looking to ensure that street children are recognised within the broader policy frameworks of human rights, health and education and that their experiences are highlighted in the international development agenda.
+My blood sugar reached dangerous levels and I could develop diabetes because of obesity.
+Phentermine from https://www.philipsanimalgarden.com/phentermine-online/ became my savior.
 We are also committed to: